riya28singh/HomeSOC/README.md

 ## Deployment Configurations
 HomeSOC can be deployed in two primary configurations.
 Ensure that you update the SERVER_URL in agent/main.py before cross-device execution.

--Option A: Local Network Deployment (Isolated Lab) Best for testing on your home Wi-Fi.
+### 1) Option A: Local Network Deployment (Isolated Lab)
+Best for testing on your home Wi-Fi.
-- 1)Server: Run python app.py.
+1. Server: Run python app.py.
 It will default to http://0.0.0.0:5000.
-- 2)Finder: Identify your server's local IP (e.g., 192.168.1.10).
+2. Finder: Identify your server's local IP (e.g., 192.168.1.10).
-- 3)Agent: Set SERVER_URL = "http://192.168.1.10:5000/api/logs".
+3. Agent: Set SERVER_URL = "http://192.168.1.10:5000/api/logs".

--Option B: Public Cloud Deployment (PythonAnywhere) Best for monitoring hosts across the global internet.
+### Option B: Public Cloud Deployment (PythonAnywhere)
+Best for monitoring hosts across the global internet.
-- 1)Server: Deploy the server/ folder to PythonAnywhere.
+1. Server: Deploy the server/ folder to PythonAnywhere.
-- 2)WSGI Setup: Configure your WSGI file to point to server/app.py.
+2. WSGI Setup: Configure your WSGI file to point to server/app.py.
-- 3)Agent: Set SERVER_URL = "http://YOURUSERNAME.pythonanywhere.com/api/logs".
+3. Agent: Set SERVER_URL = "http://YOURUSERNAME.pythonanywhere.com/api/logs".

 ---